ultraq/thymeleaf-testing-junit/README.md

 Installation
 ------------

-Minimum of Java 7 and a Thymeleaf 3.0 test environment required.
-For Thymeleaf 2.1, check out the 1.x releases.
+Minimum of Java 8 and Thymeleaf 3.0 required.
+For use with older versions of Java or Thymeleaf, check out previous releases by exploring the [releases](https://github.com/ultraq/thymeleaf-testing-dialect/releases) page.

-### Standalone distribution
-Copy the JAR from [one of the release bundles](https://github.com/ultraq/thymeleaf-testing-junit/releases), placing it in the classpath of your code, or build the project from the source code here on GitHub.

 ### For Maven and Maven-compatible dependency managers
 Add a dependency to your project with the following co-ordinates: